 BT: Corruption is a major issue in most, if not all, developing countries.
 Tell us your thoughts on this and how you dealt with this ongoing problem.

 Pedro: We’re talking about corruption across the board here, from the guy that gets your bags first in the airport because you paid him and someone else didn’t, to the president.
-In Southern Europe and other not so southern countries it also happens, but more on the high level.
+In Southern Europe and other not-so-southern countries it also happens, but more on a high level.

 BT: Following on from that, you have been arrested on more than one occasion.
 What goes through your mind when you realize you’re all alone getting locked up in a foreign country?

 Pedro: I was arrested in Finland in 2004 because my flatmates had posted weed from their home countries to themselves in Finland.
 Customs came, saw all the flags we’d stolen on drunken nights out and took us all to jail.
 In Croatia, we were gonna spend the night in what looked like an abandoned house, when police came and took us.
 In Laos, I went tubing in Vang Vieng, came back, had a blackout and woke up in the back of a van in the middle of the bush.
 I spent two nights in jail.
 In Sierra Leone, they arrested me because I “didn’t have my papers” but never locked me up, and in Nigeria, they locked me up for a few hours until someone came and assessed whether I was a threat or not.